learning-lichen/actor/README.md

     my_actor = MyActor.new

 That's it!
 Now any interations with `my_actor` will be executed concurrently.
-It's also worth noting that there are no real method invocations and there are no return values.
+It's also worth noting that there are no return values.
 Instead, code is executed via message passing.
-Instead of return values, there are callbacks.
+Instead, there are callbacks.

 ### Callbacks